uwegeercken/datagenerator2/README.md

 | remove         | remove all specified characters from the value                                                            | a string containing all characters to remove                           |

 ### Random Numbers
 This generator (type=randomlong) allows to generate numbers.
-The options for this type of generator allow to specify a lowerbound and upperbound for the generated value.
+The options for this type of generator allow to specify a lower bound and upper bound for the generated value.

 #### Available options:
 | Option     | Description    | Data Type    | Default   |